Photo Highlights 2017

 We say it every December, yet another year has flown by!
 It seems it was only yesterday I was writing on this blog about my favorite images of 2016.
 As with every passing year, we can look back and revel in our accomplishments, and learn valuable lessons from our disappointments.
 Hopefully, we all had more of the former!

 This year I was once again very fortunate to be able to travel to and photograph some great new locations.
 I was also thrilled to make a long-awaited backpacking pilgrimage to one of my favorite spots in the North Cascades.
 Throughout my journeys, I met some great people who shared my love for the natural world.
 This past year also brought with it some valuable new clients and business opportunities.
 Building on these successes I hope to make 2018 an even better year!

 So without further ado let’s see some of the photo highlights of 2017.

 John Day River, Oregon #59904 Purchase

 This image of the John Day River was made during an extended spring photo tour.
 One of the first stops on this trip was Cottonwood Canyon State Park in north central Oregon.
-Designated a wild and scenic river, the John Day snakes it’s way through steep walled valleys of the Columbia Plateau.
+Designated as a wild and scenic river, the John Day snakes its way through steep-walled valleys of the Columbia Plateau.
 One of the few viewpoints down to the river is above Cottonwood Canyon.
 I made this photo shortly before sunrise after car-camping on a muddy backroad near the rim.
 The green slopes can be misleading.
-This is a very dry region, with brown the dominant color for most of the year.
+This is a very dry region, with brown as the dominant color for most of the year.